 Provide insights and guidance to policymakers worldwide by finding solutions to global and universal problems through applied systems analysis in order to improve human and social wellbeing and protect the environment.

-Over 300 mathematicians, social scientists, natural scientists, economists, and engineers from 49 countries carry out research at IIASA in Laxenburg, south of Vienna.
+Over 300 mathematicians, social scientists, natural scientists, economists, and engineers from more than 50 countries carry out research at IIASA in Laxenburg, south of Vienna.
 These range from world-renowned scholars—four Nobel Prize laureates have worked at IIASA—to young scientists just embarking on their careers.
-In addition, research networks consisting of over 3,000 associated and visiting researchers from 65 countries collaborate with the institute, including collecting and processing local and regional data for integration into advanced scientific models developed at IIASA.
+In addition, research networks consisting of over 3,000 associated and visiting researchers collaborate with the institute, including collecting and processing local and regional data for integration into advanced scientific models developed at IIASA.
 It is through such scientific collaboration that IIASA is building bridges among countries.